What is Active Directory Security?

 You can use security tools to protect Active Directory security and perform Active Directory monitoring of the health of your system.
 The main benefits of using Active Directory security tools are convenience, automation and enhanced security.
 Many Active Directory tools provide a more usable interface for performing administrative tasks, can automate tasks like cleaning up abandoned accounts and help strengthen security through monitoring and alerts.

 Active Directory is a large service with many applications, so Active Directory tools vary in purpose and scope.
-The tools available range from free programs that monitor for basic signs of a breach to robust services that provide comprehensive threat detection.
+The tools available range from free programs that monitor for basic signs of a breach to robust services that provide comprehensive threat detection and prevention.
 To compare the benefits of the available Active Directory tools, you should first decide your budget and then consider the features that are more important to your organization.
 Consider the most time consuming or most risky processes at your organization and look for a tool that addresses those needs.

 When choosing an Active Directory security tool that is right for your organization, consider looking for a tool that has some of the following features: